sffc/socketio-file-upload/README.md

 Setting this parameter to 0 disables chunking of files.

-#### instance.chunkDelay = 0 ms

-The delay between reading chunks from the file.
-Defaults to 0 ms, or no delay.
-Set this to a larger number in order to put time between reading chunks, which might be useful for rate-limiting, for example.

 #### instance.useText = false

 Defaults to `false`, which reads files as an octet array.
 This is necessary for binary-type files, like images.